valentjn/ltex/pages/docs/settings.md

   - Scalar of type `string`
 - `"es"`: List of additional `es` (Spanish) words that should not be counted as spelling errors.

   Array where each entry has the following type:

+  - Scalar of type `string`
+- `"es-AR"`: List of additional `es-AR` (Spanish (voseo)) words that should not be counted as spelling errors.

+  Array where each entry has the following type: